-As our PA Trucking Accident Lawyers at McEldrew Young Purtell know all too well, commercial truck accidents pose very different and more serious issues compared to normal vehicle collisions.
+As our PA Trucking Accident Lawyers at McEldrew Young Purtell Merritt know all too well, commercial truck accidents pose very different and more serious issues compared to normal vehicle collisions.
 Our attorneys understand the nuances that accompany truck-related accidents.
 In most circumstances, it is the truck driver or company responsible for vehicle maintenance that is at-fault for the accident.
 We have the resources needed to investigate further into your case as you pursue damages from the truck driver and/or trucking company.

 Factors That Contribute to Truck Accidents